barasha007/hello-world/README.md

 Hey there,

-So finally understood that I am editing something in the branch so as to show that the master is not actually the ,aster, Sorry,I am sleepy.
+So finally understood that I am editing something in the branch so as to show that the master is not actually the master, Sorry,I am sleepy.
 Okay,bye.